bkuker/Mardlamock-DeathRocket/README.md

 OpenRocket simulates a max velocity of 954m/s or 2114mph or **2.7 Mach**

 **NO Just no**.
-The finns will come off, the nose cone will fail, anything that does not come off will cacth fire.
+The fins will come off, the nose cone will fail, anything that does not come off will catch fire.

 Acceleration is brutal, 100G+